Ancient Greek warfare: Other elements of Greek armies

-Greek armies also included significant numbers of light infantry, the Psiloi, as support troops for the heavy hoplites, who also doubled as baggage handlers for the heavy foot.
-These included javelin throwers (akontistai), stone throwers (lithoboloi and petroboloi) and slingers (sphendonitai) while archers (toxotai) were rare, mainly from Crete, or mercenary non-Greek tribes (as at the crucial battle of Plataea 479 B.C.)
-Greek armies gradually downgraded the armor of the hoplites (to linen padded thorax and open helmets) to make the phalanx more flexible and upgraded the javelineers to lightly armored general purpose infantry (thorakitai and thyreophoroi) with javelins and sometimes spears.
-Eventually, these types effectively complemented the Macedonian style phalanx which prevailed throughout Greece after Alexander the Great.
+Greek armies also included significant numbers of light infantry, the psiloi, as support troops for the heavy hoplites, who also doubled as baggage handlers for the heavy foot.
+These included javelin throwers (akontistai), stone throwers (lithoboloi and petroboloi) and slingers (sphendonitai) while archers (toxotai) were rare, mainly from Crete, or mercenary non-Greek tribes (as at the crucial Battle of Plataea (479 BC)).
+Greek armies gradually downgraded the armor of the hoplites (to linen padded thorax and open helmets) to make the phalanx more flexible and upgraded the javelineers to lightly-armored general-purpose infantry (thorakitai and thyreophoroi) with javelins and sometimes spears.
+Eventually, these types effectively complemented the Macedonian‐style phalanx which prevailed throughout Greece after Alexander the Great.

 Cavalry had always existed in Greek armies of the classical era but the cost of horses made it far more expensive than hoplite armor, limiting cavalrymen to nobles and the very wealthy (social class of hippeis).
 During the early hoplite era cavalry played almost no role whatsoever, mainly for social, but also tactical reasons, since the middle-class phalanx completely dominated the battlefield.
-Gradually, and especially during the Peloponnesian war, cavalry became more important acquiring every role that cavalry could play, except perhaps frontal attack.
-It scouted, screened, harassed, outflanked and pursued with the most telling moment being the use of Syracusan horse to harass and eventually destroy the retreating Athenian army of the disastrous Sicilian expedition 415-413 B.C.
-One of the most famous troop of Greek cavalry was the Tarantine cavalry, originating from the city-state of Taras in Magna Graecia.
+Gradually, and especially during the Peloponnesian War, cavalry became more important acquiring every role that cavalry could play, except perhaps frontal attack.
+It scouted, screened, harassed, outflanked and pursued with the most telling moment being the use of Syracusan horse to harass and eventually destroy the retreating Athenian army of the disastrous Sicilian expedition 415-413 BC.
+One of the most famous troop of Greek cavalry was the Tarantine cavalry, originating from the of Taras in Magna Graecia.

 Though ancient Greek historians made little mention of mercenaries, archeological evidence suggests that troops defending Himera were not strictly Greek in ancestry.
 Though the victory at Himera is widely seen as a defining event for Greek identity, analysis of the DNA of 54 corpses found in graves unearthed in Himera's west necropolis traced professional soldiers to regions near modern Ukraine, Latvia, and Bulgaria.